awlondon/primarydesignco-blog/_posts/2026-02-12-passing-code-across-ai-platforms.md

   ></iframe>
 </div>

-> The above artifact is the result of iterative relay between PDCo Dev Studio and Gemini (Canvas).
+> The above artifact is the result of iterative relay between PDCo Dev Studio and Gemini Pro (Canvas).
 All other embedded examples in this article represent first-pass outputs only.

 ---